awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.Oracle.md

 + AWS DMS truncates any data in `LONG` or `LONG RAW` columns that is longer than 64 KB to 64 KB\.
 + AWS DMS doesn't replicate tables whose names contain apostrophes\.
 + AWS DMS doesn't support CDC from dynamic views\.
-+ When you use AWS DMS Binary Reader to access the redo logs, AWS DMS doesn't support CDC for index\-organized tables with an overflow segment\.
-Or you can consider using LogMiner for such tables\.
++ AWS DMS doesn't support CDC for index\-organized tables with an overflow segment\.
 + When you use Oracle LogMiner to access the redo logs, AWS DMS has the following limitations:
   + For Oracle 12 only, AWS DMS doesn't replicate any changes to LOB columns\.
   + For all Oracle versions, AWS DMS doesn't replicate the result of `UPDATE` operations on `XMLTYPE` and LOB columns\.